-Extradition is an act of international legal cooperation for suppressing criminal activities, and it consists of handing over an individual who is accused or convicted of a criminal offence by one state to another which intends to prosecute or punish him in accordance with its laws [37].
-The law of extradition is based on the assumption that the requesting state is acting in good faith and that the fugitive will receive a fair trial in court [38].
-It is no doubt that there is a considerable intrusion in the liberty of fugitives when extradited, but it is justified by the common interest of States in fighting crimes and expunging safe havens for criminals [39].
+Extradition is an act of international legal cooperation for suppressing criminal activities.
+It is defined as the process of handing over a person accused or convicted of a criminal offence by one state to another that seeks to prosecute or punish him by its laws [37].
+Extradition law is based on the assumption that the requesting state is acting in good faith and that the fugitive will receive a fair trial in court [38].
+While there is considerable risk that extradited fugitives will be treated unjustly, extradition is, however, justified by the common interest of States in fighting crimes and expunging safe havens for criminals [39].

-Extradition has a pivotal role to play in enforcing international criminal law and in assisting states to prosecute violations of purely domestic legislation.
-The challenge faced with extradition is striking a balance between allowing fugitive criminals to freely move to states where they can face justice for their crimes and protecting them from oppressive punishment or prosecution due to their political ideology or personal beliefs [40].
-It is also important to note that, a requested state can place conditions on how an extradited individual will be treated before handing him over.
-This approach is called "conditional extradition" [41].
+Extradition is pivotal in enforcing international criminal law and assisting states in prosecuting violations of purely domestic legislation.
+The challenge faced with extradition is striking a balance between turning over a fugitive criminal to a state where they can face justice for their crimes while protecting them from any inhumane treatment or prosecution at the same time [40].
+It is also important to note that a requested state can place conditions on how an extradited individual will be treated before handing him over.
+This approach is called "conditional extradition [41].

-Unlike South Africa [42] and Nigeria [43], where extradition is regulated by a specific law, it is utterly different in Cameroon, there exists no unique law.
-The 2010 Cyber Law makes no provision for extradition with regards to cyber matters.
-However, Cameroon relies solely on the criminal procedure code of 2005 and some international extradition agreements she has signed with other nations.
-It should be kept in mind that Cameroon has established extradition treaties with Russia, France, Italy, Brazil and USA [44].
-Central African Republic, Congo, Gabon, Chad and Equatorial Guinea [45].
+Unlike South Africa [42] and Nigeria [43], where a specific law regulates extradition, it is utterly different in Cameroon; no unique law exists.
+The 2010 Cyber Law makes no provision for extradition regarding cyber matters.
+However, Cameroon relies solely on the Criminal Procedure Code 2005 and some international extradition agreements she has signed with other nations.
+It should be remembered that Cameroon has established extradition treaties with Russia, France, Italy, Brazil, the USA [44], the Central African Republic, Congo, Gabon, Chad, and Equatorial Guinea [45].